illegal migration bill – 7 reasons to reject the bill

 The law is an effective green light for traffickers to carry on doing what they are doing, as it focuses on the victims of trafficking and not the perpetrators.

-4) The Bill proposes blocking the possibility of people challenging wrongful decisions in the courts
+4) The Illegal Migration Act blocks people challenging wrongful decisions in the courts

 This is a worrying precedent for the rule of law and our fundamental human rights.